ckeditor/ckeditor5/docs/features/feature-digest.md

 					HTML</a>
 			</td>
 			<td>
-				Thanks to the full page HTML feature you can use CKEditor 5 to edit entire HTML pages (from <code>&lt;html&gt;</code> to
+				Thanks to the full page HTML feature, you can use CKEditor 5 to edit entire HTML pages (from <code>&lt;html&gt;</code> to
 				<code>&lt;/html&gt;</code>), including the page metadata.
 While the
 				<a href="https://ckeditor.com/docs/ckeditor5/latest/features/html/general-html-support.html">General
 					HTML Support</a>
 				feature focuses on elements inside the content (the document’s
-				<code>&lt;body&gt;</code>), this feature enables markup mostly invisible
+				<code>&lt;body&gt;</code>), this feature enables markup invisible
 				to the end user.
 			</td>
 		</tr>